Category Archives: Syndicated

 Les Rendez-vous de la Francophonie (RVF)

-This year’s (Colourful maple leaf with various logos on it)Les Rendez-vous de la Francophonie (RVF) podcast series features conversations with eight bilingual and multilingual guests.
+The 2024 (Colourful maple leaf with various logos on it)Les Rendez-vous de la Francophonie (RVF) podcast series features conversations with eight bilingual and multilingual guests.

 Many of this year’s guests have worked or volunteered in campus and community radio.